- Planting Clematis

 Deciding on a Variety

-Once you have made the decision to buy a Clematis, the next step is to choose which particular variety you would like.
+The next step is to choose which particular variety you would like.
 Fortunately there are a wealth of options, that provide something suitable for every gardener's needs.
 The process of deciding on your variety should be enjoyable; however, it can sometimes appear daunting.
-Here are some tips to help you differentiate between the many hundreds of varieties, and chose the plant that is right for you.
-The main question to consider before making this decision, is 'where will the plant be positioned?'.
+Here are some tips to help you choose between the many hundreds of varieties, and select the plant that is right for you.
+The main question to consider is 'where will the plant be positioned?'.
 This question can be sub-divided into a number of further questions that are explored below.
 The answers to these questions will determine, for a large part, which variety you should choose.

 Which direction will the plant be facing?

 The aspect of your chosen position is important to take into account when making your selection.

 - Most varieties of clematis are most at home in conditions of part sun / part shade.
 Click on “'Search by property' -> 'Aspect' in the menu above for listings of plants categorized into shade, sun/shade, sun.

 - Be aware that in very shady positions, deep, dark, colours (blues and purples) will not show up well.
-In this situation it is advisable to chose a lighter, brighter colour of pink or white.
+In this situation it is advisable to choose a lighter, brighter colour of pink or white.

 - North facing aspects are generally more exposed to the elements, and a careful selection is required.